There Are No Mahayana Monasteries

 In other words, their institutional backbone is thoroughly and unmistakably Śrāvaka.
 Even so, many monastics aren’t aware of this or haven’t been taught the historical distinction between institutional affiliation (sect) and doctrinal orientation (school)2, leading to understandable confusion about their identity.
 Some don’t know they follow Śrāvaka institutional structures, while others resist being called “Śrāvaka” because they want to be seen as Mahāyāna, not realising that these categories operate on different dimensions entirely.

 This misunderstanding has real and sometimes negative consequences.
 When Tibetan monastics encounter Theravāda communities, they’re often treated as institutional foreigners despite sharing remarkably similar Vinaya traditions.
 Since they both emerged from the Sthavira Vinaya, they share far more institutional DNA than their modern categorical separation would suggest.
 The same can be said about the Dharmaguptaka Vinaya in East Asia.
-In fact, the Mūlasarvāstivāda is slightly stricter given that it contains mostly the same vows that the Theravāda Vinaya has (give or take a handful) while containing 26 more.
+In fact, the Mūlasarvāstivāda is slightly stricter given that it contains mostly the same vows that the Theravāda Vinaya has (give or take a handful) while containing 26 more.3

 Yet institutional barriers persist.
-Theravāda monks may refuse to share robes with their Tibetan counterparts or decline to share food with them, treating them as followers of an alien tradition.
+Theravāda monks may refuse to share activities with their Tibetan counterparts or decline to share food with them, treating them as followers of an alien tradition.
 The irony is that some Theravāda communities differ significantly from others in doctrinal emphasis yet remain institutionally unified, while Tibetan monastics with closely related institutional practices are treated as foreigners.
 For instance, some Theravāda communities study Abhidhamma literature extensively, which is a sharp contrast to traditions such as the Thai Forest Tradition, which gives Abhidhamma minimal importance.

-Meanwhile, Vietnamese communities like those inspired by Thich Nhat Hanh follow their Dharmaguptaka Vinaya so carefully that Theravāda monks might readily share robes and food with them, despite being doctrinally Mahāyāna.
+Meanwhile, Vietnamese communities like those inspired by Thich Nhat Hanh follow their Dharmaguptaka Vinaya so carefully that Theravāda monks might readily share food and even robes with them, despite being doctrinally Mahāyāna.
 Given that the Mūlasarvāstivāda Vinaya is historically just as close to Theravāda as the Dharmaguptaka tradition, we would expect more institutional cooperation between these schools.
-Instead, sectarian categories persist based on perceived doctrinal differences and visible behaviour rather than actual institutional relationships.
+So how is it that some Vinaya lineages come to be linked with Mahāyāna while others didn’t?
+To answer this we first need to define what exactly is Mahāyāna.

 What, If Anything, Is Mahāyāna?

-This question, as a reference to scholar Jonathan Silk’s influential study, cuts to the heart of our categorical conundrum.3 Silk and other researchers have explained that Mahāyāna was never an institutional category in ancient India.
+This question, as a reference to scholar Jonathan Silk’s influential study, cuts to the heart of our categorical conundrum.4 Silk and other researchers have explained that Mahāyāna was never an institutional category in ancient India.
 Instead, it was a doctrinal, literary and practice-based movement that spread across existing monastic sects, much like a religious revival that influenced multiple types of monastic institutions without creating new institutional structures (however, it is worth mentioning that while Tibetans claim that there once existed a purely Mahāyāna Vinaya, no scriptures or evidence has surfaced till date).

 Paintings of Bamiyan Valley.

 The crucial distinction here was first clearly articulated by Louis de La Vallée Poussin nearly a century ago.
 Buddhist sects (nikāya) were defined by their Vinaya—their monastic rules, ordination lineages, and institutional procedures.
-Schools (vāda), on the other hand, were defined by doctrinal characteristics, philosophical positions, and interpretive approaches to Buddhist teachings.4 A monastery’s sectarian or institutional identity was determined by which Vinaya its monks followed and from whom they received ordination, not by which sūtras they studied, which philosophical positions they held, or which meditation practices they emphasised.
+Schools (vāda), on the other hand, were defined by doctrinal characteristics, philosophical positions, and interpretive approaches to Buddhist teachings.5 A monastery’s sectarian or institutional identity was determined by which Vinaya its monks followed and from whom they received ordination, not by which sūtras they studied, which philosophical positions they held, or which meditation practices they emphasised.

 La Vallée Poussin observed that one enters a nikāya or sect through a formal ecclesiastical act of ordination (upasampadā karmavācanā), creating an institutional identification that cannot be changed without re-ordination.
 Schools, by contrast, represent intellectual and spiritual affiliations that can evolve throughout a monastic’s career.
 A monk might study Sarvāstivāda Abhidharma in his youth, encounter Madhyamaka philosophy in middle age, and practice Pure Land devotions in old age, while maintaining the same sectarian identity throughout his life.

 In fact, historical evidence strongly supports this institutional interpretation.
-The Chinese pilgrim Yijing, who spent over two decades throughout India and Southeast Asia, wrote in 691 CE what may be our clearest ancient definition of the Mahāyāna-Hīnayāna distinction: “Those who worship the Bodhisattvas and read the Mahāyāna Sūtras are called the Mahāyānists, while those who do not perform these are called the Hīnayānists.”5 Crucially, Yijing noted in the same citation that individual sects could belong to either vehicle—the same monastic community might have both Mahāyāna and non-Mahāyāna practitioners under the same roof.
+The Chinese pilgrim Yijing, who spent over two decades throughout India and Southeast Asia, wrote in 691 CE what may be our clearest ancient definition of the Mahāyāna-Hīnayāna distinction: “Those who worship the Bodhisattvas and read the Mahāyāna Sūtras are called the Mahāyānists, while those who do not perform these are called the Hīnayānists.”6 Crucially, Yijing noted in the same citation that individual sects could belong to either vehicle—the same monastic community might have both Mahāyāna and non-Mahāyāna practitioners under the same roof.

-As the nineteenth-century scholar Junjirō Takakusu observed in his translation of Yijing’s work, “I-Tsing’s statement seems to imply that one and the same school adheres to the Hīnayāna in one place and to the Mahāyāna in another; a school does not exclusively belong to the one or the other.”6
+As the nineteenth-century scholar Junjirō Takakusu observed in his translation of Yijing’s work, “I-Tsing’s statement seems to imply that one and the same school adheres to the Hīnayāna in one place and to the Mahāyāna in another; a school does not exclusively belong to the one or the other.”7

-Auguste Barth, analysing Yijing’s observations in detail, concluded that “there were Mahāyānists and Hīnayānists in all or in almost all the schools.”7 He described Mahāyāna as “a religious movement with rather vague limits, at the same time an internal modification of primitive Buddhism and a series of additions to this same Buddhism, alongside of which the old foundations were able to subsist more or less intact.”
+Auguste Barth, analysing Yijing’s observations in detail, concluded that “there were Mahāyānists and Hīnayānists in all or in almost all the schools.”8 He described Mahāyāna as “a religious movement with rather vague limits, at the same time an internal modification of primitive Buddhism and a series of additions to this same Buddhism, alongside of which the old foundations were able to subsist more or less intact.”

-Jean Przyluski extended this analysis, arguing that rather than representing a single institutional development, Mahāyāna should be understood as multiple concurrent movements: “One can also speak, up to a certain point, of a Sarvāstivādin Mahāyāna, a Mahāsāṅghika Mahāyāna, and so on.”8
+Jean Przyluski extended this analysis, arguing that rather than representing a single institutional development, Mahāyāna should be understood as multiple concurrent movements: “One can also speak, up to a certain point, of a Sarvāstivādin Mahāyāna, a Mahāsāṅghika Mahāyāna, and so on.”9

 This scholarly consensus suggests that terms like “Mahāyāna monastery” represent category errors.
 What we’re actually describing are Sarvāstivāda monasteries that study Mahāyāna literature, or Dharmaguptaka monasteries that practice Bodhisattva ideals, or Mūlasarvāstivāda monasteries that emphasise Madhyamaka philosophy.

-The situation becomes clearer when we consider it through the lens of what Kenneth Bailey calls “polythetic classification”—a method that allows objects to be grouped based on shared characteristics without requiring any single feature to be present in all members of the group.9 Rather than forcing Buddhist communities into rigid either/or categories, we can recognise that they participate in multiple overlapping traditions simultaneously.
+The situation becomes clearer when we consider it through the lens of what Kenneth Bailey calls “polythetic classification”—a method that allows objects to be grouped based on shared characteristics without requiring any single feature to be present in all members of the group.10 Rather than forcing Buddhist communities into rigid either/or categories, we can recognise that they participate in multiple overlapping traditions simultaneously.

 How Śrāvakayāna and Mahāyāna Coexist